 Foil shavers have oscillating blades hidden behind thin, perforated steel foils.
 The foils lift your facial hair (or any hair, really) up to the blades for a close shave.
-Most of the foil shavers we evaluated have four blades, although one of the best models has just three.
-The number of blades is a function of speed -- more blades should, in theory, help you complete your shave faster -- but it also determines the size of the shaving head.
+Most of the foil shavers we evaluated have three or four blades, although the travel models have just two rotating cutting heads or, in one case, a single foil.
+The number of blades determines the size of the shaving head and, in theory, the speed of your shave.

-Bigger isn't always better; if a foil razor's shaving head gets too big, it can be hard to maneuver over the contours of a smaller face and neck.
+However, bigger isn't always better.
+If a foil razor's shaving head gets too big, it can be hard to maneuver over the contours of a smaller face and neck.
 Every once in a while, you might come across a shaver that has blind screens -- for example, four foil screens but only three blades behind them.
 This is not an issue with any of the shavers we evaluate in this report, but it's something to watch for with off-brand models.

 Experts say that the secret to getting a clean shave with a foil electric razor is making long, straight passes with the shaving head.
 Higher-end foil shavers come with a spring-loaded head, which flexes to help maintain just the right amount of pressure on each pass.
 In general, reviewers agree that foil shavers give the best shave of all electric shavers; however, they also tend to be relatively loud and can struggle to cut longer hairs.

 Of course, neither foil nor rotary shavers can shave quite as close as manual razors -- but the best models get pretty close.
 See our report on razors for reviews of the best manual models.